 1961 Donation of 100 botanical watercolor paintings by Jane Pinheiro, arranged by Tasker and Beuhla Edmiston and Bonnie Templeton, in association with The Nature Conservancy.

-62 Botanist and Hollywood native Ed Peterson begins the first seed collecting program at TPF.
+1962 Botanist and Hollywood native Ed Peterson (pictured right) begins the first seed collecting program at TPF.

 January 19, 1963 Dedication ceremony of Whittier Narrows site for continuing Theodore Payne’s work and a Foundation nursery, with Mr. Payne speaking to a gathering of distinguished guests.
 The site was owned by the U.S. Army Corps of Engineers, who shortly after the dedication withdrew the rights to use the land because the Foundation would be selling plants.